 SUMMARY

-- The ReFuelEU Aviation Initiative, finalised in 2023, establishes a regulatory mandate for the supply of SAF whilst prioritising the growth and importance of synthetics (PtL/e-fuels).
+- The ReFuelEU Aviation Initiative, finalised in 2023, establishes a regulatory mandate for the supply of SAF while prioritising the growth and importance of synthetics (PtL/e-fuels).

-Across its member states, direct emissions from aviation make up around 3 per cent of total greenhouse gas emissions from the EU1.
+Across the EU’s member states, direct emissions from aviation make up around three per cent of total greenhouse gas emissions from the bloc1.
 Despite measures to curb growth, the European Commission estimates the number of commercial flights in the EU could increase by as much as 42 per cent by 2040 compared to 20172.
-Amongst the numerous actions that could be taken to address the climate impact of aviation – from operational efficiencies to demand reduction measures – the EU has made sustainable aviation fuel (SAF) a priority and is leading the charge towards establishing a SAF market.
-The bloc has a unique opportunity to mandate collective action whilst building upon individual member state ambition and is in the process of creating this policy framework.
+Amongst the numerous actions that could be taken to address the climate impact of aviation — from operational efficiencies to demand reduction measures — the EU has made sustainable aviation fuel (SAF) a priority and is leading the charge towards establishing a SAF market.
+The bloc has a unique opportunity to mandate collective action while building upon individual member state ambition and is in the process of creating this policy framework.
+However, ambition on climate may face challenges in light of elections held in 2024.
+Though Ursula Von der Leyen and her Commission achieved a narrow victory, the Parliament saw gains for right-leaning parties who have historically resisted measures under the Green Deal, and post-election priorities have now shifted to a Clean Industrial Deal3.

 ReFuelEU

-Significant action is required now to make this mandate a reality.
-ICCT estimated that the production cost of e-kerosene (a synthetic fuel) in the EU was 10 times higher than fossil kerosene in 2020, but that gap is set to decrease substantially towards an estimated 2.5 times in 2050 as the market matures, technology improves, and the cost of renewable electricity continues to decline4.
-But of the circa 45 planned synthetic fuel plants in Europe, none have reached final investment decision (FID)5, so the EU risks falling short of these targets.
+Significant action is required to make ReFuel EU’s SAF mandate a reality.
+ICCT estimated that the production cost of e-kerosene (a synthetic fuel) in the EU was 10 times higher than that of fossil kerosene in 2020, but that gap is set to decrease substantially towards an estimated 2.5 times in 2050 as the market matures, technology improves, and the cost of renewable electricity continues to decline6.
+But of the circa 45 planned synthetic fuel plants in Europe, none have reached final investment decision (FID)7, so the EU risks falling short of these targets.

 Figure 1: SAF mandate percentages under the ReFuelEU Aviation Initiative.
 Source: Adapted from EU legislation, 2023

-The EU’s mandate reflects the current scalability and sustainability of synthetic fuels as compared to bio-based SAF.
-Synthetic fuels use renewable energy as a feedstock as opposed to waste or conventional biomass, which is limited; the production of crops and by-products for energy uses in the transport sector alone already requires 5 per cent of arable land in the EU-276.
-Scaling synthetic fuels is therefore an immediate priority to ensure a viable pathway to reaching net zero aviation to avoid further land use issues.
+The EU’s mandate reflects the current scalability and sustainability of synthetic fuels as compared to those of bio-based SAF.
+Synthetic fuels use renewable energy as a feedstock as opposed to waste or conventional biomass, which are limited; the production of crops and by-products for energy uses in the transport sector alone already requires five per cent of arable land in the EU-278.
+Scaling synthetic fuels is therefore an immediate priority to ensure a viable pathway to reaching net-zero aviation to avoid further land use issues.

 Net Zero Industry Act

-In early 2024, the EU deemed SAF a strategic technology and acknowledged that it ‘needs to ensure that the regulatory environment and support framework for producers of sustainable aviation and maritime alternative fuels technologies enables them to increase their production capacities’7.
-One thing the EU’s Net Zero Industry Act (NZIA) does is facilitate this production through expedited permitting and administrative support amongst other measures that aim to break down barriers to scaling SAF along the fuel value chain8.
+In early 2024, the EU deemed SAF a strategic technology and acknowledged that it “needs to ensure that the regulatory environment and support framework for producers of sustainable aviation and maritime alternative fuels technologies enables them to increase their production capacities”18.
+One thing the EU’s Net Zero Industry Act (NZIA) does is facilitate this production through expedited permitting and administrative support amongst other measures that aim to break down barriers to scaling SAF along the fuel value chain19.

 Funding

-The EU has allocated significant, but still insufficient funds to support the growth of the SAF market.
-The investment needs are in line with the scale of other sector transitions; SAF producers estimate they will need 10.4-10.5 billion Euros11 over the period from 2011 to 2050.
-EU funding mechanisms target activities across TRLs, from the innovation stage through to demonstration.
-The table below provides a snapshot of funding available as of January 2024:
+The EU has allocated significant, but still insufficient, funds to support the growth of the SAF market.
+The investment need is in line with the scale of that of other sector transitions; SAF producers estimate they will need 10.4-10.5 billion Euros20 over the period from 2011 to 2050.
+EU funding mechanisms target activities across Technology Readiness Levels (TRLs), from the innovation stage through to demonstration.
+The table below provides a snapshot of funding available as of May 2024.

 Fund name | Organisation(s) | Description | Total fund |